AlecAivazis/survey/README.md

 ## Changing the Icons

-Changing the icons and their color/format can be done by passing the `WithIcons` option. to `Ask` or `AskOne`:
+Changing the icons and their color/format can be done by passing the `WithIcons` option: to `Ask` or `AskOne`:

 ```golang